Erysiphales/QKgenome/README.md

 A set of scripts for converting genomes based on resequencing information.

 ## Scripts
-<i>QKgenome_conversion.py</i> converts a reference genome/gene space/transcriptome based on read alignments from a different accession/ecotype/cultivar/isolate based on user specified parameters for coverage and variant frequency.
+<i>QKgenome_conversion.py</i> converts a reference sequence based on read alignments from a different accession/ecotype/cultivar/isolate based on user specified parameters for coverage and variant frequency.
+The reference sequence can be a genome, a set of genes, or transcriptome.
+Memory requirements for the script are proportional to the length of the sequence space.

 ### Input
 1. Sequence (FASTA)